open-data/oc_search/README.md

 ```

 The search query log needs to be in a specific format so that the custom `import_query_logs` command can load the
 log file into the database where it can be processed.
-Logs will accumulate over time, so be sure to set up an information management policy for
-managing the logs.
+Logs will accumulate over time, so be sure to set up an information management policy for managing the logs.

-### Automated Testing
+## Automated Testing

-OCS2 comes with a basic end-to-end test suite that employs Playwright.
+OCS comes with a basic end-to-end test suite that employs Playwright.
 See [Tests](./docs/Test.md) for more information.

 ---

 # Overview

-OCS2 is made of several components including:
+OCS is made of several components including:

 1. The Django web application that provides the search and administration web interfaces.
 The
    [Django framework](https://www.djangoproject.com/) is a general purpose web application framework written in Python and is well supported.